Downloading and storing your wedding pictures

 Once you've accessed your gallery of images from your wedding day, you'll want to download them to use as you wish, including viewing your images offline, sharing them on social media, printing images whenever you wish and saving your wedding pictures for the longer term.
 Your gallery will have been set up to allow you to download all your photos at once in both full resolution (best quality, suitable for printing) and web-size (2048 pixels on longest side for viewing on screens).
 You can also download your images individually at full resolution.

 How do I download all my images at once?

-At present, it's only possible to download all your images at once to a laptop or desktop computer (iOS or Windows), though you can download images individually to mobile devices.
+At present, it's only possible to download all your images at once to a laptop or desktop computer (either iOS or Windows), though you can download images individually to mobile devices including phones and tablets (both iOS and Android).
 Watch the short video below to see how to download all of your images or specific sets of images.